maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 lk.unlock();
 ```

-If you understand the implementation mechanism of mutex locks at the Linux kernel level, it is not difficult to understand this.
-First, the atomic variables need to **reach a consensus**, and then the execution flow that does not hold the lock will not be context-switched, but will **execute some nop instructions** and then check the atomic variables again.
+If you understand mutex locks at the kernel level, spin locks are straightforward.
+First, atomic variables need to **reach a consensus**, and then the execution flow that does not hold the lock will not be context-switched but will **execute some nop instructions** and check the atomic variables again.

-From the implementation mechanism, we can see that spin lock has a *faster scheduling speed*, which may be ns or us level scheduling (related to the process time slice rotation), and does not require sleep waiting for wake-up.
-Of course, the disadvantage is also obvious, that is, long-term instruction idling will waste CPU instruction cycles.
-Its usage scenario is that atomic variables are already in caches at all levels, and the protected code area is very short, and concurrency conflicts are not strong, so it is often used in the kernel.
+Spin locks have *faster scheduling speeds*, possibly in the ns or us range, and do not require sleep waiting for wake-up.
+However, long-term instruction idling wastes CPU cycles.
+Spin locks are suitable for scenarios where atomic variables are already in caches, the protected code area is short, and concurrency conflicts are minimal, making them common in the kernel.

-Here is an interesting thing.
-I have used user-mode spin lock before, which is actually **encapsulating atomic variables + nop + while operations**.
-Now I think it may not be *very meaningful* in terms of performance, because the kernel spin lock needs to turn off kernel preemption and shield interrupts to prevent the execution flow from being switched out.
-User-mode spin locks cannot use kernel-level preemption and other mechanisms, so they cannot avoid being switched out by time-sharing systems.
-Once the execution flow is switched, there will be at least ms-level scheduling delay.
+User-mode spin locks, which encapsulate atomic variables, nop, and while operations, may not be very meaningful in terms of performance.
+Kernel spin locks disable kernel preemption and shield interrupts to prevent execution flow switching.
+User-mode spin locks cannot avoid being switched out by time-sharing systems, leading to ms-level scheduling delays if the execution flow is switched.

 ### Condition Variable

-Condition variables are another very important primitive provided by the kernel.
-Based on this primitive, we can further develop locks with **higher-level semantics**, such as semaphores, read-write locks, and fence latches.
-The semantics of condition variables are different from the mutex locks mentioned above.
-Its classic interface is as follows:
+Condition variables are another crucial primitive provided by the kernel.
+They enable the development of locks with **higher-level semantics**, such as semaphores, read-write locks, and fence latches.
+Unlike mutex locks, condition variables make **waiting, condition checking, and notification explicit**.
+The classic interface is as follows:

 ```
 ConditionVariable cv;
 Lock lk;
 cv.wait(lk, condition);
 ...
-cv.notifyOne(); // cv.notifyAll();
+cv.notifyOne(); // or cv.notifyAll();
 ```

-Different from the implicit waiting and waking logic of mutexes, condition variables make **waiting + condition checking + notification explicit**.
-This means that multiple execution flows call $cv.wait(condition)$ at the same time, explicitly waiting for a certain condition to be met.
-Multiple execution flows that meet the condition continue to execute, and those that do not meet the condition have to wait.
-The condition is not judged until the execution flow that has obtained permission **explicitly calls notifyOne()** to notify a waiting execution flow, or **uses notifyAll()** to wake up all waiting flows.
+With condition variables, multiple execution flows can call `cv.wait(condition)` simultaneously, explicitly waiting for a specific condition to be met.
+When the condition is met, the execution flows continue; otherwise, they wait until `notifyOne()` or `notifyAll()` is called to wake them up.

-Compared with the mutex lock, the mutex lock has no conditional judgment, and the unlock operation is equivalent to notifyOne or notifyAll.

-So **what is a condition variable essentially** ?
-It is essentially a **consensus + condition check + explicit notification**.

-The consensus part is provided by the mutex lock (used with the condition variable).
-After obtaining the mutex lock, **check whether the condition is met**.
-If it is met, continue to execute.
-If not, add the execution flow to the waiting queue, release the lock, and wait to be awakened from the waiting queue by $notifyOne()$ or $notifyAll()$.
+Essentially, a condition variable is a **consensus mechanism combined with condition checking and explicit notification**.
+The mutex lock provides the consensus part.
+After acquiring the mutex lock, the condition is checked.
+If the condition is met, execution continues; if not, the execution flow is added to the waiting queue, the lock is released, and it waits to be awakened by `notifyOne()` or `notifyAll()`.

-Based on custom conditions, we can construct *very rich synchronization semantics*.
-For example, if the lock check condition is $count>0$, I initialize count to 6, so that when calling $wait()$, as long as the execution flow satisfies $count>0$, it can be executed.
-This is **the semantics of Semaphore**.
+Using custom conditions, we can construct *rich synchronization semantics*.
+For example, if the lock check condition is `count > 0` and `count` is initialized to 6, then when calling `wait()`, any execution flow that satisfies `count > 0` can proceed.
+This is the **semantics of a Semaphore**.
 The general code implementation is as follows:

 ```
 int counter = 6;